 - a.
-Open a web browser on any computer on your local network - c.
-When prompted enter the login/password information for the router - these instructions
+Open a web browser on any computer on your local network - b.
+Enter the IP of the "Default Gateway" listed in the Morningstar device network settings - c.
+When prompted enter the login/password information for the router - d.
+Keep this browser window open since access to the router settings will be needed throughout these instructions